JanusPetersen/MLOps_exercises_2025/README.md

-# Data Science in Production: MLOps and Software Engineering project
+# Data Science in Production: MLOps and Software Engineering exercises
 From 'group 42'